 TB infected herds in Great Britain and New Zealand

-In the above plot, data for Great Britain were supplied by DEFRA and were extracted from AHVLA Chief Veterinary Officer's reports from 1967 to 1994, county herd statistics, and detailed TB statistics.
+In the above plot, data for Great Britain were supplied by DEFRA and were extracted from AHVLA Chief Veterinary Officer's reports from 1967 to 1994, TB incidents in Great Britain, county herd statistics, and detailed TB statistics.

 Data for New Zealand were supplied by the Technical Manager of New Zealand's Animal Health Board (AHB) and were extracted from this spreadsheet.